Graph Transfer Learning via Adversarial Domain Adaptation with Graph Convolution: Proposed Method

-The computational complexity of the model mainly consists of three parts, including the GCN layers (Eq.~(\ref{gcn_hidden})), the label classifier (Eq.~(\ref{igcn_hidden})) and the domain critic (Eq.~(\ref{wgan_loss})).
-It takes $\mathcal{O}((|E^s|+|E^t|)w_1w_2)$ (suppose that $W_g^{(k)}\in \mathbb{R}^{w_1\times w_2}$, and $E^s$ and $E^t$ are the edge sets of the source and target networks) to compute hidden representations with single GCN layer for both the source and target networks through Eq.~(\ref{gcn_hidden}), which is linear to the number of edges.
+The computational complexity of the model mainly consists of three parts: the GCN layers (Eq.~(\ref{gcn_hidden})), the label classifier (Eq.~(\ref{label_classifier})), and the domain critic (Eq.~(\ref{wgan_loss})).
+It takes $\mathcal{O}((|E^s|+|E^t|)w_1w_2)$ (suppose that $E^s$ and $E^t$ are the edge sets of the source and target networks respectively, and $W_g^{(k)}\in \mathbb{R}^{w_1\times w_2}$) to compute the hidden representations with a single GCN layer for both the source and target networks through Eq.~(\ref{gcn_hidden}), which is linear to the number of edges.
 Note that the IGCN layer can ensure linearity with only an additional constant scale factor $n_I$ added to the complexity through left multiplying $H_g^{(k)}$ by $\hat{A}$ repeatedly for $n_I$ times in Eq.~(\ref{igcn_hidden}).
-Obviously, the time complexity of label classifier and domain critic is linear to the number of nodes.
-Thus, the overall complexity of the proposed methods are linear to the size of the networks.
+Obviously, the time complexity of the label classifier or the domain critic is linear to the number of nodes.
+Thus, the overall complexity of the proposed methods is linear to the size of the networks.